 A WARNING: Test all gas piping and connections for leaks after installing or servicing.
 Correct all leaks immediately.

-WARNING: Never use an open flame to check for a leak.
+A WARNING: Never use an open flame to check for a leak.
 Apply a mixture of liquid soap and water to all joints.
-If bubbles form, there may be a leak.
+Bubbles forming show a leak.
 Correct all leaks immediately.